Simplifying Zero Trust Security for AWS with Teleport

 • Deploy several Proxy Service instances.

-• Make sure that the Proxy Service instances and all Teleport agent services that connect directly to the the Auth Service have the auth_server configuration setting populated with the address of a load balancer for Auth Service instances.
+• Make sure that the Proxy Service instances and all Teleport agent services that connect directly to to the Auth Service have the auth_server configuration setting populated with the address of a load balancer for Auth Service instances.

 teleport: